busterspixel/GEN-AI-EXAM-/README.md

 YouTube Comment Analysis for a Mumbai-based Digital Marketing Agency Project Overview
-This project provides a comprehensive text analysis of YouTube comments, designed to extract actionable insights for a digital marketing agency in Mumbai.
-By applying Natural Language Processing (NLP) techniques, the script automates the process of cleaning raw comment data, performing sentiment analysis, identifying key discussion topics, and discovering significant n-gram phrases.
+This project provides a comprehensive text analysis of YouTube comments to extract valuable insights for a digital marketing agency in Mumbai.
+By leveraging Natural Language Processing (NLP) techniques, the project cleans and preprocesses raw comment data, performs sentiment analysis, discovers key topics, and identifies important n-gram phrases.

-The primary goal is to help the agency understand audience sentiment, identify content themes that resonate most with viewers, and inform their content strategy with data-driven insights.
+The goal is to help the digital marketing agency understand public perception, identify popular discussion themes, and inform content strategy based on audience feedback.

 Key Features
-Data Preprocessing: Cleans and normalizes raw text data by removing missing values, converting text to lowercase, and eliminating special characters and common English stopwords.
+Data Preprocessing: Cleans raw text data by removing missing values, converting text to lowercase, removing special characters, and eliminating common English stopwords.

-Sentiment Analysis: Categorizes each comment as 'Positive', 'Negative', or 'Neutral' and assigns a numerical sentiment score, providing a clear understanding of audience emotion.
+Sentiment Analysis: Categorizes each comment as 'Positive', 'Negative', or 'Neutral' and assigns a numerical sentiment score using the TextBlob library.

-Topic Modeling: Utilizes Non-Negative Matrix Factorization (NMF) to automatically discover and summarize the main topics being discussed within the comments.
+Topic Modeling: Employs Non-Negative Matrix Factorization (NMF) to automatically discover and summarize the main topics of discussion within the comments.

-N-Gram Analysis: Identifies and ranks the most frequent two-word (Bigrams) and three-word (Trigrams) phrases, revealing common expressions and linked concepts.
+N-Gram Analysis: Identifies and ranks the most frequent bigrams (two-word phrases) and trigrams (three-word phrases) to reveal common expressions and linked concepts.

-Word Cloud Generation: Creates a visual representation of the most prominent words for each discovered topic, offering an intuitive and engaging overview of the content.
+Word Cloud Generation: Visualizes the most prominent words for each discovered topic, providing an intuitive and quick overview of the content.

-Automated Output: Generates a new Excel file containing all processed data, including sentiment scores and categories, for easy access and further analysis.
+Excel Output: Saves all processed data, including sentiment scores and categories, into a new Excel file for easy access and further analysis.

 Technologies Used
 Python: The core programming language for the project.

-pandas: For efficient data manipulation and Excel file handling.
+pandas: For data manipulation and handling the Excel file.

+re: For regular expressions to remove special characters.

-nltk: A robust library for text tokenization and managing stopwords.
+nltk: A powerful library for tokenization and managing stopwords.

-textblob: A simple yet powerful tool for sentiment analysis.
+textblob: A simple yet effective library for sentiment analysis.

-scikit-learn: Used for advanced text vectorization (TfidfVectorizer) and topic modeling (NMF).
+scikit-learn: Used for the TF-IDF vectorization and NMF topic modeling.

-matplotlib & wordcloud: For generating high-quality visualizations of the word clouds.
+matplotlib & wordcloud: For generating visualizations, specifically the word clouds.

-re: For regular expressions to handle special character removal.

 Getting Started
 Prerequisites
-Ensure you have Python 3.x installed on your system.
+Python 3.x installed on your system.

+Access to the necessary Python libraries.

 Installation
 Clone the repository: